proofzero/rollupid/gitbook/how-it-works.md

 ---
-title: Syncing Docs via CLI / GitHub
-excerpt: Concepts Overview of the Rollup Identity Graph
+description: Concepts Overview of the Rollup Identity Graph
-category: 64663981b01e1915fdf2a26e
 ---

 # How it works